Student Ambassador FAQ

 - Attends an Ethics Champion Orientation

-- Assist or attend two DFEI events.
+- Assist or attend two UCCS Ethics Initiative events.

 You will be paid at the end of each month throughout the semester serving as a UCCS Student Ethics Ambassador (i.e. August – December, January – May), beginning a week before semester start and ending on the last day of the semester.

-The DFEI at UCCS supports the ethics champion program through a Southern Colorado Ethics Consortium (SCEC).
+The UCCS Ethics Initiative supports the ethics champion program through a Southern Colorado Ethics Consortium (SCEC).
 The SCEC includes Adams State University, Fort Lewis College, CSU-Pueblo, Lamar Community College, Odyssey Early College (D-11), (Otero College, Pikes Peak State College, Pueblo Community College, Trinidad State College, USAFA and Western Colorado University.
 The Ethics Champions promote ethics education on their campus.
 More information can be found on the SCEC webpage.

 The Ethics Club at UCCS is part of a national network of college students who demonstrate a commitment to ethical leadership.
 The UCCS chapter provides all students from all majors with opportunities to participate in training sessions, conferences, community service and business ethics competitions.
-Our chapter is supported by the Daniels Fund Ethics Initiative at UCCS and the NASBA Center for the Public Trust (CPT), which has staff and resources available to help our chapter maximize its effectiveness.
+Our chapter is supported by the UCCS Ethics Initiative at UCCS and the NASBA Center for the Public Trust (CPT), which has staff and resources available to help our chapter maximize its effectiveness.
 We strongly encourage all of our Student Ethics Ambassadors to join the UCCS chapter and become officers!

 Yes, there are sponsored ethics trainings, summits and seminar events that are offered to student ethics ambassadors before the student population.
 You may request funding for specific projects, events and conferences you may wish to attend as it that pertain to your area of focus.
 Look to our website under Fund Request and Teaching Ethics Opportunities for details.